abejko/abejko/README.md

 With more than a decade of experience as a graphic designer.
 In November 2022, I made the decision to transition to web development.
 This transition aligns with my goal of expanding my skill set and exploring new opportunities within the dynamic field of technology.
 I firmly believe in persistent learning, guiding me through the challenges of this dynamic field.

-- 🖥️ I’m currently looking for a new job opportunity
 - ✉ You can reach me via andi.bejko@gmail.com

 ### Skills